• Skip to primary navigation

 How to Select a Minor in College

 Selecting a college minor is almost as important as choosing your major.
-That is why you need to know how to choose a minor that is right for you.
+That is why you need to know how to choose the right one.
 The steps and points to note when selecting a minor in college are:

-• Research all the minors your school offers: Once you have identified your interests and areas for improvement, go to your school’s website to figure out what minors are available to you in different subjects.
+Once you have identified your interests and areas for improvement, go to your school website to figure what minors are available to you in different subjects.
 This could help you narrow down your choices.

-• You can select based on your career goals and you can also select based on personal interests: A great way to approach your minor is to choose your courses based on your career goals.
-If you’re going to school for business, you may want to consider a minor in finance, accounting, or economics.
-You don’t have to select a minor that goes hand in hand with your intended career.
-It may help to choose purely on your interests.
-It works to give you a different perspective, and future jobs like diversity as well.
+A great way to approach your minor is to choose your courses based on your career goals.
+If you are going to school for business, you may want to consider a minor in finance, accounting, or economics.

-• Review the minor requirements for specific programs: After you have narrowed your search, do more research on your school’s website about your desired minor program.
-Consider factors such as the number of courses and types of courses that the minor offers to participants.
+After you have narrowed your search, do more research on your school website about your desired minor program.
+Consider factors such as the number of courses and types of courses that minor offers to participants.

-College minors vary from school to school, so you’ll need to look into what your college offers before selecting a minor if you decide to go this route.
+College minors vary from school to school, so you will need to look into what your college offers before selecting a minor if you decide to go this route.
 But a few popular college minors you may find at your school include:

 • A foreign language